Perpetually Dominating Large Grids: Eternally Dominating an Infinite Grid

 \subsection{A First Eternal Domination Strategy}

-Let us now consider a \emph{shifting-style} strategy as the simplest and most straightforward strategy to eternally dominate $G_\infty$.
+Let us now consider a \emph{shifting-style} strategy as a first simple strategy to eternally dominate $G_\infty$.
 The guards initially pick a placement $D_t$ for some $t \in \mathbb{Z}_5$.
-Next, an attack occurs on some unguarded node.
-Since the $D_t$ placement perfectly dominates $G_\infty$, there exists exactly one guard adjacent to the attacked node.
-Therefore, it is mandatory for him to move onto the attacked node.
+Next, an attack occurs on some unoccupied vertex.
+Since the $D_t$ placement perfectly dominates $G_\infty$, there exists exactly one guard adjacent to the attacked vertex.
+Therefore, it is mandatory for him to move onto the attacked vertex.
 His move defines a direction in the grid: left, right, up or down.
 The rest of the strategy reduces to each guard moving according to the defined direction.

-Altogether, the guards are all shifting toward the same direction.
-Therefore, they abandon their original $D_t$ placement, but end up in a $D_{t'}$ placement where $t'$ depends on $t$ and the direction coerced by the attack.
-The last holds since moving toward the same direction has the same effect to the outcome of the $f(\cdot)$ function found in the definition of $D_t$.
-It is easy to see that the above strategy can be repeated after any attack of the rioter.
-Thus, the guards always occupy a placement in $\mathcal{D}(G_\infty)$ and, by Proposition~\ref{prop:D_t}, they dominate $G_\infty$ perpetually.

-The aforementioned strategy works fine for the infinite grid, as demonstrated above.
+The aforementioned strategy works fine for the infinite grid.
 Nonetheless, applying it (directly or modified) to a finite grid encounters many obstacles.
-Shifting the guards toward one course leaves some nodes in the very end of the opposite course (near the boundary) undominated, since there is no longer an unlimited supply of guards to ensure protection.
+Shifting the guards toward one course leaves some vertices in the very end of the opposite course (near the boundary) undominated, since there is no longer an unlimited supply of guards to ensure protection.
 To overcome this problem, we propose a different strategy whose main aim is to redistribute the guards without creating any bias to a specific direction.